xander2508/Notes/2. Enumeration/TCP/22. Secure Shell (SSH)/Concepts/Setting Up SSH.md

 ---
 tags:
+  - Enumeration
+  - TCP
-  - Post-Exploitation
+  - SSH
-  - DataTransfer
+  - SecureShell
-  - Windows
+  - Concepts
 ---

 We can set up an SSH server on a Windows target using the [Add-WindowsCapability](https://docs.microsoft.com/en-us/powershell/module/dism/add-windowscapability?view=windowsserver2022-ps) cmdlet and confirm that it is successfully installed using the [Get-WindowsCapability](https://docs.microsoft.com/en-us/powershell/module/dism/get-windowscapability?view=windowsserver2022-ps) cmdlet.